-Join Michael Lehman for an in-depth discussion in this video Developing MoodLightZ, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Developing MoodLightZ, part of Android App Development: Internet of Things.

 - Let's take a look at mood lights running…on an Android Wear device and a phone.…For this first test, we're gonna use an Android LG Watch…in the square format.…The way you have to do this is you have to first install…the service on the device…which we do by selecting the mobile section of the project,…clicking run.…It will build,…it will install it on our device.…Then one thing about this is the service…doesn't have any UI so nothing happens.…What we need to do now is to run the Wear part of it…so we'll select the wear configuration.…